 The agency representative, like his private sector counterparts, should be a relatively senior official.
 He should have the ability to assess and predict the ultimate position of his constituent, the agency.
 Further, the representative should be part of the substantive division of the agency that is responsible for the development of the regulation so that he can make the requisite decisions.
 Because the goal of the negotiations is to produce an agreement that will form the basis of a regulation issued by the agency, it is important to involve the agency's lawyers in the process.
 Moreover, it is critical that any legal concerns be addressed early because negotiations could be thrown off stride or discarded altogether if such questions arose late in the process.
-The agency negotiators should be able to tap the agency resources, including any data the agency may have collected, agency experts, and relevant staff.
+The agency may have collected, agency experts, and relevant staff.
 Thus, the negotiating team should have sufficient stature to permit it to draw on the agency's resources and coordinate its various concerns as it would if the regulation were being developed by the agency's own staff.